The Mountain Cur is a breed of working dog that originated in the United States.

 Well, as usual, it depends on the pedigree and the prices are generally better in the United States where this breed is undoubtedly more common.
 Also, the price is often lower than you would pay for other breeds.

 In general, the price can vary between $300 to $500 for a puppy.
-Clearly, those with a stronger pedigree and from a registered breeder will be at the higher end of the price bracket.
+Those with a stronger pedigree and from a registered breeder will be at the higher end of the price bracket.

 How to Find Reputable Mountain Cur Breeders?